netzherpes/Telefonbuch2-for-KIM-1/README.md

 and enter an identifying text to change, press 'Enter' and insert a new Data Entry.

+An * indicates, that the Line was deleted

 ADD an entry: Switch to data entry mode (ESC) and type '>'  and 'enter'.
 Then add a new line.